nikhilsh/PSIBar/README.md

 The Haze logo was taken from [Bharathp](http://bharathp666.deviantart.com) which is free for commercial use, and I hope that's fine.

+## Feature Roadmap

+- Add full list of weather data available from NEA
+- Add notification when PSI crosses a threshold
+- Add Sparkle (or other auto update framework)

 ## License

 The MIT License (MIT)